-I’ve shown you guys in the past some of my favorite hairbow tutorials, but by request, here is a tutorial for how to make Ribbon Lined Alligator Clips.
+I’ve shown you guys in the past some of my favorite hairbow tutorials, but by request, here is a tutorial for how to make Ribbon-Lined Alligator Clips.
 It’s super simple to do, and it makes it easier for the clip to grip your daughter’s hair so it doesn’t slide out.
 Here is how to make it –

 - 4 inches of ribbon, 3/8″ thick, or about the thickness of your clip.

-- hot glue gun
+- Hot glue gun

-- match or lighter
+- Match or lighter

-- Stick your ribbon inside the alligator clip – sliding one end to the back of the clip.
+Step 2 – Add some hot glue to a piece of ribbon.
+Next, carefully stick your ribbon inside the alligator clip – sliding the glued ribbon to the back of the clip.